Winter Quarter 2020

 Colleen Reardon received her Ph.D. from the University of California, Los Angeles and is Professor of Music at the University of California, Irvine.
 Her research centers on musical culture in Siena from the sixteenth through the nineteenth centuries.
 She has received grants from the Fulbright Foundation and the National Endowment for the Humanities to pursue her work.
 Her publications include three books with Oxford University Press—A Sociable Moment: Opera in Siena, 1669-1704 (2016), Holy Concord within Sacred Walls: Nuns and Music in Siena, 1575-1700 (2002), and Agostino Agazzari and Music at Siena Cathedral, 1597-1641 (1993)—as well as numerous articles.
 Current projects include an examination of a mid-eighteenth-century opera seria in Siena, and the American tour of the Sienese soprano Marietta Piccolomini (1834-99).

-“Musical Widowhood and the Gendered Labour of Mourning in East Germany,” 4pm, Thursday 6 February
+“Musical Widowhood and the Gendered Labour of Mourning in East Germany,” 4pm, Thursday 6 February, CAC Conference Room on the First Floor

 In the archives of the former East German Academy of the Arts, there is a folder labeled “widow correspondence.”
 The letters inside offer a glimpse at the women who served as private brokers of their nation’s cultural heritage.
 They protected their husbands’ gravestones, oversaw their archives, and sustained their ideological commitments.
 Several were renowned artists in their own right.
 Their primary designation as widows in this collection raises questions of the role of women in performing the work of mourning in the former German Democratic Republic (GDR).